XingyuQu/VF/README.md

 * `PFM/` is adapted from [ZipIt!](https://github.com/gstoica27/ZipIt), containing code to reproduce the evaluations of our prevew-first merging (PFM) framework.
 A complete description of the ZipIt! code can be found in the orignal repo.
   * `PFM/run_cifar.sh` is the bash script to run PFM experiments on CIFAR datasets.
   * `PFM/run_imagenet.sh` is the bash script to run PFM experiments on ImageNet dataset.
+  * `PFM/run_cifar_cca.sh` is the bash script to run PFM experiments with CCA merging.
   * `PFM/visualize_results.ipynb` is the notebook to visualize the results after running the PFM experiments.
   * `PFM/calculate_params_flops.ipynb` contains the code to calculate the number of parameters and FLOPs of the models.
-  * `get_zipit_premuted_models.ipynb` is used to get and save permuted models after applying ZipIt!.
+  * `PFM/get_zipit_premuted_models.ipynb` is used to get and save permuted models after applying ZipIt!.
 These models are then used for evaluating the performances of normalization methods, as shown in `main_noteooks/improve_normalization_from_vf.ipynb`.

 * `WoodFisher/` is adapted from [WoodFisher](https://github.com/IST-DASLab/WoodFisher) for pruning experiemnts.
 A complete description of the repo can be found there.
   * `WoodFisher/main.py` is the main file to run pruning from.